The State of Illinois can suspend or revoke a person’s driving privileges for 36 reasons. Over 500,000 people in Illinois are unable to legally drive.

 Any arrest for driving on a suspended or revoked license is a serious criminal case.
 Most judges and prosecutors consider the steps a driver has taken to restore his or her driving privileges in imposing a penalty.
 Often the court will allow someone time to pursue restoring his license before assessing the penalty.
 In most cases, coming to court with either a good license or significant progress in that direction often greatly reduces the penalties.
 Starting the restoration process is important even after being arrested, and if possible prior to the first court date.
 A defendant who can show effort toward compliance at the first court date usually finds a favorable ear both with the prosecutor and the judge.

 “Driving” is a legal term of art, that not only includes being behind the wheel of a vehicle moving down the highway.
 The law also includes “actual physical control” of a vehicle while the license is suspended or revoked.
-A person whose license is suspended sitting behind the wheel of a parked vehicle with the keys in the ignition could be arrested, charged and convicted of driving with a suspended license.
+A person whose license is suspended sitting behind the wheel of a parked vehicle with the keys in the ignition could be arrested, charged and convicted of driving with a suspended license with no causing harm like getting involved in the accident, says the car accident attorney in New Orleans.

 DWLS is a significant criminal offense in all 50 states.
 It’s important to note that it is illegal to drive in Illinois with a license that has been suspended or revoked by a state other than Illinois as well.